LukeDS-it/pizza-hash/README.md

 cell of the pizza.

 ## Results ##

 ### Example set ###
 The example set has been used as test suite to ensure the solution is optimal.
 100% of the cells are used, in 3 slices, divided as the original solution provided

 ### Small set ###
-The small data set test runs smoothly with 90.48% of cells used.
+Without the latest condition added in 1.1, he small data set test ran with 90.48% of cells used.

-Some cells that should have been used are left to waste, so this will need some tweaking of the weighing system.
+Some cells that should have been used were left to waste, so the weighing system was modified to take into account the "Forced Path Constraint (FPC)" as described above.
+Waste was reduced to 2 cells, with a score of 95.24% of pizza used.

 ### Medium set ###
 The test runs in under a second, with 96.6% of cells used and 4'442 slices produced.

+With FPC, cells used are 97.82%, 4510 slices produced.

 ### Big set ###
 The test takes quite a while to run (can vary based on CPU speed, from 1 minute to more than 3) and has a score of 89.25% of used cells, with 65'817 slices produced.
-Even if the percentage is quite good, 107'501 cells are marked as wasted, maybe improving the weighing system to maximise the result of the small set will improve the results on the other data sets as well.
+Even if the percentage is quite good, 107'501 cells are marked were wasted.
+Adding FPC improved the score to 89.67%, waste was reduced to 103'302 cells:
+4'199 cells were saved from waste, producing 66'148 slices, 331 more than the previous run.

 ## Credits ##
 * First release, idea and code by me.